NormalVR/Normcore-Samples/README.md

 # TODO
 * Update AR Core components in AR Spectator
-	* 1-2 obsolete components, easy
+	* There's 1-2 obsolete components, should be easy to update
-	* Tested an Android mobile build, it works well
+	* Tested an Android mobile build.
+It works well!

 # TODO
 * OpenXR works out of the box